Car Insurance for Minivans

 Auto Insurance for Minivans: Bottom Line

-Minivan insurance costs vary based on age, model and coverage.
-Family-friendly models like the Honda Odyssey offer the best value.
-State Farm provides the lowest rates across all age groups, making it the top choice for budget-conscious families.
-Shop around and compare quotes to find the right policy for your needs and budget.
+Minivan insurance costs vary by age, model and coverage.
+The Honda Odyssey offers the best value among family-friendly models.
+State Farm provides the lowest rates across all age groups for budget-conscious families.
+Compare quotes to find the right policy for your needs and budget.

 Compare Auto Insurance Rates